 - + copy Created with Sketch.

-In his career, he has received numerous awards and honors, including, Grand Prix AFEX - French Architects Overseas 2021 and 2016, the Jean-Dejean Prize of the French Academy of Architecture, the New Albums of Young Architects and Landscape (NAJAP 07-08) awarded by the French Ministry of Culture, Estonian Cultural Endowment Grand Prix, nomination for the European Union Mies van der Rohe Award 2017, the 67th Japanese Ministry new face Award of Minister of Education Award for Fine Arts, the 67th Mainichi Design Awards 2021 and many others.
+Throughout his career, he has received numerous awards and distinctions, including the Grand Prix AFEX – French Architects Overseas (2016 and 2021), the Jean-Dejean Prize from the French Academy of Architecture, the New Albums of Young Architects and Landscape Designers Award (NAJAP 2007–2008) granted by the French Ministry of Culture, the Grand Prize of the Estonian Cultural Endowment, a nomination for the European Union Prize for Contemporary Architecture – Mies van der Rohe Award in 2017, the 67th New Face Award of the Japanese Ministry of Education for Fine Arts, and the 67th Mainichi Design Award in 2021, among many others.

-Since 2020, Tsuyoshi is elected TOTO GALLERY·MA a new Committee member.
-He is frequently giving public talks and lectures and has been teaching at the Columbia University Graduate School of Architecture Planning and Preservation (GSAPP) NY/Paris in 2012-2018 and is currently invited as visiting professor at Tama Art University.
+Since 2020, Tsuyoshi Tane has been a member of the committee of TOTO GALLERY·MA.
+He frequently delivers lectures and public talks and taught at Columbia University’s Graduate School of Architecture, Planning and Preservation (GSAPP) in New York and Paris from 2012 to 2018.
+He is currently a visiting professor at Tama Art University.

 Read more